-All those seeking to undertake internal quality assurance activities for licence-linked qualifications must have achieved as a minimum the following:
+All those seeking to undertake internal quality assurance activities for licence-linked qualifications must have achieved as a minimum one of the following (or equivalent).
+A sample of qualifications is listed below; however, this list is not exhaustive.
+If the qualification does not appear below, please contact SFJ Awards: